01.We have just lost a big contract and need to cut our costs, what can we do?

 04.I have an employee I would like to let go, not for any real reason other than we don’t really get on.
 They have been with us a number of years.
 I have heard I can let them go quite easily, is this correct?

 It often happens where the employment relationship become worn and both parties, in their own minds, know that they really should part company.
-In such cases a protected discussion, known as a settlement negotiation, should take place whereby the intention is to come to an agreement to terminate the employment through a settlement agreement, usually for some financial compensation.
+In some extreme circumstances dismissal on grounds of Some Other Substantial Reason (SOSR) can be considered, with notice pay, although the threshold test for this to be legal is really high.
+Otherwise in such cases a protected discussion, known as a settlement negotiation, should take place whereby the intention is to come to an agreement to terminate the employment through a settlement agreement in return for some financial compensation.

 05.Unfortunately, we have an employee who has been very ill.
 He has been with us for a number of years and is well liked here.
 I can’t see him coming back to work.
 What should we do?